djagula/api/README.md

 **api-key**

-If you would like an API key please contact duncan@skywatch.co.
-A personal API key will be provided to you.
+If you would like an API key please [sign-up](http://www.skywatch.co/request-access) to be added to the list.

 **time-period**